Brave New World (role-playing game): Forced registration

-The largest divergent point in this alternate history was November 22, 1963.
-In Brave New World, like in the real world, John F. Kennedy was the subject of an assassination attempt.
-However, in Brave New World, apparently Kennedy survived the assassination due to the intervention of Superior.
-Instead of sniper fire, in this world, Lee Harvey Oswald was one of several super-villains in power armor who flew in and destroyed the President's limousine with energy weapons.
-Superior managed to save the life of the President, but in the aftermath the government decided it must take a much harsher line on dealing with super-humans.
-The Delta Registration Act was quickly passed by Congress, making it a federal offense worthy of life imprisonment to not register superpowers with the government within seven days of manifesting them.
-Furthermore, all super-humans essentially had no civil rights, and could be used by the government in any way it felt appropriate.
-The government created Delta Prime as a super-powered law enforcement agency to control unregistered Deltas.
+The largest divergent point in this alternate history occurred on November 22, 1963.
+In Brave New World, as in our timeline, President John F. Kennedy was the victim of an assassination attempt.
+However, in Brave New World, Kennedy survived due to the intervention of Superior.
+Instead of sniper fire, in this world, Lee Harvey Oswald was one of several super-villains in power armor who attacked the President's motorcade with energy weapons.
+Although Kennedy was saved, the incident caused the government to begin dealing much more harshly with super-humans.
+The Delta Registration Act was quickly passed by Congress, making it a federal offense punishable by life imprisonment to not register superpowers with the government within seven days of manifesting them.
+Furthermore, all super-humans essentially lacked any civil rights, and could be used by the government in any way it felt appropriate.
+Delta Prime was founded as a super-powered law enforcement agency to control unregistered Deltas.
 Witch hunts begin to flush out super-humans who had not registered.

-In these troubled times, a group of heroes emerged to fight for freedom and civil rights.
+A group of heroes emerged to fight for freedom and civil rights.
 Calling themselves the "Defiance", they were a loosely organized resistance group that opposed having to register their superpowers.
-Portrayed as domestic terrorists by the government, they were a thorn in the side of the government for decades.
-In 1966, a battle between Delta Prime forces and the super-villain Devastator (who was responsible for the assassination attempt on Kennedy) ended up with Devastator escaping (although his entire tower in New York City along with four square blocks were destroyed) and thousands of lives being lost.
+Portrayed as domestic terrorists by the government, the two sides fought for decades.
+In 1966, a battle between Delta Prime forces and the super-villain Devastator (who was among those responsible for the assassination attempt on Kennedy) ended with Devastator escaping after four square blocks in New York City were destroyed and thousands of lives were lost.
 In the aftermath of this, Kennedy declared martial law throughout the country.
-Stoking fears of Delta terrorists, he was establishing himself as President For Life, ignoring the Constitution, and keeping the people in control by manipulating their fears.
-He considered everything from the Congress to the Supreme Court of the United States to be merely "advisory" bodies; he would take advice from them, but he would make all the decisions from now on.
-Protected by a Secret Service detachment of Delta Prime, enforcing his will through hearings and secret trials that made HUAC look "like a Girl Scout meeting", and extrajudicial executions of many prisoners, the United States quickly became a neo-fascist nightmare.
-A super-powered prison, the "Fortress", a secret supermax prison enhanced with super-science and magic was built somewhere in Nebraska to house Delta and Alpha enemies of the state.
+Stoking fears of Delta terrorists, he established himself as President for Life, ignoring the Constitution, and keeping the public under control by manipulating their fears.
+Congress and the Supreme Court were relegated to mere advisory bodies.
+Protected by a Secret Service detachment of Delta Prime, Kennedy began enforcing his will through hearings, secret trials, and extrajudicial executions of many prisoners.
+A super-powered, supermax prison known as the Fortress was constructed in Nebraska to imprison Delta and Alpha enemies of the state.